langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 ### 1.1.26.
 Vulnerability Researcher to Software Developer: The Other Side of the Coin

-- If you’re developing software, try to take a step back and examine your code from an adversary’s perspective.
-It’s easy to lose sight of all the important things in a programming project when you’re focused on getting a specific task completed.
+- If you're developing software, try to take a step back and examine your code from an adversary's perspective.
+It's easy to lose sight of all the important things in a programming project when you're focused on getting a specific task completed.
 Working on and focusing on stability and functionality means you can lose the hacker mindset along the way.
 How can I break this?
 How can this be abused?
 If I were looking to get this to behave differently how would I do it?